GuilleLA/IronFlag-Battle/README.md

 1. The winner would be the best out of 5 fights that will prove the ability of each pilot and the best engineering of their crafts.

-2. A point will be score every time a craft can bring the opponet's flag to their own base.
+2. A point will be scored every time a craft can bring the opponent's flag to their own base.
 (But carefull we are in Ironhack, therefore the flags are made of Iron and carry them will make your craft slower).

 3. There are no more rules just **FIGHT** and **WIN**.